Frequently Asked Questions

 Is there cell service available?

 Limited.
 It depends on your provider.
 Phone service is spotty and hit or miss.
 Some places on the property work better than others.
 I have Verizon and have ok phone service and minimal internet available.
 Cell service is not guaranteed.
+ATT is almost non existent, and other service providers such as T-Mobile etc are unknown.
+Be prepared to not have service.

 Is there wifi or internet available?

 No, there is no public internet available yet.
 Your cell service may provide you limited access to the internet but is not guaranteed.
 We will announce it on the website once we have Wi-Fi available for the public.
+A lot of campers are now using Starlink Satellite Services with a solar generator to bring the internet with them.

 Are there showers at HWC?